-On 04 January 2017, Edgar O. Chua, Robert Kanapi & Nigel Avila filed a Joint Complaint-Affidavit for the purpose of filing criminal complaints for Perjury against Lourdes Aclan, Napoleon Morales & Juan Tan for the false statements indicated in the Graft case which they filed in relation to the supposedly committed crime of Illegal Importation and violation of RA No. 3019; Anti-Graft and Corrupt Practices Act.
+On 04 January 2017, Edgar O. Chua, Robert Kanapi and Nigel Avila filed a Joint Complaint-Affidavit for the purpose of filing criminal complaints for Perjury against Lourdes Aclan, Napoleon Morales & Juan Tan for the false statements indicated in the Graft case which they filed in relation to the supposedly committed crime of Illegal Importation and violation of RA No. 3019; Anti-Graft and Corrupt Practices Act.
 This is in relation to PSPC's importation of Catalytic Cracked Gasoline and Light Catalytic Cracked Gasoline (CCG/LCCG) and Alkylate.
-Preliminary investigation is ongoing and the respondents were ordered to file their Counter-Affidavit on 21 February 2017.
+Given the affirmative Resolution dated 26 April 2017 on the Graft case, PSPC has filed an Appeal to the dismissal of the Perjury case.
+The complaint was previously dismissed for being premature since the Graft case before the OMB was still pending at the time of the Decision.

-A. Executive Compensation
+B. Executive Compensation